Concentric LACT10P-12V-20 Linear Actuator with Feedback: 10" Stroke, 12V, 0.5"/s

 These actuators have a stall current of 10 A at 12 V, but they will, on average, draw far less than this when used within their load ratings.
 They draw around 500 mA with no load and can exceed 3 A at their maximum rated dynamic load, so we have found they generally work well with our lower-power jrk 21v3 motor controller with feedback (see the bottom of this page for more information using this controller for closed-loop linear actuator position control).
 Note, however, that the actuators can briefly draw close to their full stall current when abruptly started or on a sudden change of direction.
 Such current spikes can be dampened if you take steps to limit the acceleration of the actuator (many of our motor controllers offer optional acceleration limiting).

 Diagrams of the linear actuators are shown below.
 The versions that include potentiometers have a larger gearbox, so their overall size and weight is larger.
 For more detailed information, including the retracted and extended lengths of each version, see the appropriate datasheet (click the Resources tab above).
+Note: the datasheet and the following dimension diagrams list the cable length as 36″ for both linear actuator versions, but the cable length is really closer to 24″ for the versions with feedback.

 Using a jrk motor controller with a linear actuator with feedback